k8s-at-home/charts/charts/stable/privatebin/README.md

 #### Changed

+* bump version of the chart to 1.0.1
+* change to a more clear description
 * upstream postgresql chart updated to 10.14.4
 * bump common chart version from 4.2.0 to 4.3.0

 #### Fixed

+* Adhering to current styleguides of kah
 * set Initial version of the chart to 1.0.0
 * moved application specific config to bottom of values.yaml